-As a pediatrician and Chief Medical Officer at SpoonfulOne, I've spoken with dozens of allergists over the last few years.
+As a pediatrician and Chief Medical Officer at SpoonfulONE, I've spoken with dozens of allergists over the last few years.
 Here are a few common questions I’ve discussed with many parents.
-I had a chance to interview and partner with Dr. David Jeong to provide a pediatric allergist’s perspective on these common questions from parents about feeding during infancy, the new recommendations, and ways to protect their children from food allergies. ~ Dr. Wendy Sue Swanson.
+I had a chance to interview and partner with Dr. David Jeong to provide a pediatric allergist’s perspective on these common questions from parents about feeding during infancy, the new recommendations, and ways to reduce a child's risk of developing food allergies. ~ Dr. Wendy Sue Swanson.

 When do you recommend introducing common allergens other than peanuts?

 There is data to confirm that the early introduction of peanut and egg as early as 4-6 months of age and before the first birthday can significantly decrease the chance of developing allergies.1 Currently, there is less data for other foods like cow milk/dairy, wheat, soy, tree nuts, finned fish, and shellfish.
 Nonetheless, I usually recommend parents introduce all common allergens during the crucial window of opportunity (4-6 months of age) and definitely before 1 year of age.
 Early introduction is better!

 How many times, or for how long, do babies need to eat foods to reduce their risk of developing food allergies?

 There is not one right answer to this question, as it is child-dependent.
 What appears clear is that timing, amount, frequency, and duration are ALL important.
 The LEAP Study, for example, examined the rate of peanut allergy after children ate 6 grams of peanut protein per week until 5 years of age, but some experts believe regular exposure to a food for as little as 1 to 2 years may be long enough to induce long-lasting tolerance.2 The most important points here are to introduce early, expose as often as possible and continue regular exposure at least through the first couple years of life.